-- The FWS award does NOT guarantee a position.
+- The Federal Work-Study award does NOT guarantee a position.
 Students must apply online and be successfully hired for an open position.

-- When a student submits an online job application for a work-study position, the Office of Financial Aid will verify that the student is eligible for a FWS Award.
+- When a student submits an online job application for a work-study position, the Office of Financial Aid will verify that the student is eligible for a Federal Work-Study Award.

 - Applications of eligible students will then be forwarded to the Pitt-Greensburg Supervisor of the position for which the student applied.

 - The Supervisor will contact the applicant to arrange an interview by phone or in person.

 - After the supervisor makes a decision, he/she will contact the applicant to advise the student of the hiring decision.

 - Newly hired students must complete the on-line mandatory work-study orientation.

 - Newly hired work-study students will complete all required employment forms and present acceptable identification as described on page 6 of the (Work-Study Manual for Students & Supervisors) in the Office of Financial Aid on the first day of employment.

 - No student is permitted to work until all employment paperwork is received in the Office of Financial Aid.

 To learn more, go to the following Work-Study links: